makkus/freckles/docs/adapters/dotfiles.rst

 Alternative (supported) package managers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Currently *freckles* supports  *conda* and *nix* as alternative options to install packages.
-If any of those is specified, but not present on the system, it'll be installed before *freckles* attempts to install any packages.
+Currently *freckelize* supports  *conda* and *nix* as alternative options to install packages.
+If any of those is specified, but not present on the system, it'll be installed before *freckelize* attempts to install any packages.

 TODO: more details about supported/unsupported package managers